anna-2302/kotoba_dojo_poc/case_study.md

 – Average Session Duration in low-light usage windows – Self-reported Ease-of-Use score in a quick post-session survey
 * Expected Result: Dark Mode users show ≥ 15% longer sessions after sunset and a 10-point higher Ease-of-Use rating than Light Mode users

+## Product Requirements Document

+- See the full product requirements and phased roadmap in `PRD.MD`.